rrthomas/ruth/README.nancy.md

 Ruth expands a template file as follows by executing it as an XQuery expression.
-The result is re-executed, to allow for expansions that themselves return XQuery expressions, up to 8 times.
+The result is re-executed, to allow for expansions that themselves return XQuery expressions, up to $include{sh,-c,grep -o "maxIterations = [0-9]\+" src/index.ts | cut -d " " -f 3} times.
 If there are still unevaluated XQuery expressions in the file contents after this, an error is raised.